-Those are just a few examples of being the real you—the Goddess of Fun and Light (GOFL).
+Those are just a few examples of being the real you—the Girl of Fun and Light (GOFL).

 You are at your best when you’re the manifestation of Cyndi Lauper’s astute anthem “Girls Just Wanna Have Fun.”

 Yes, I am calling you a girl even though you’re well over 12 because every woman has an inner just-wanna-have-fun girl, and if you haven’t honored her in a while, it could be time to find your hula hoop, your lip gloss and some tunes that make you shimmy and twirl.

 The GOFL is always looking for a good time and is open to that taking priority over doing the laundry.

 She brings a sense of fun to every situation, even when it all goes wrong and the entire bag of Cheetos is dumped onto the white couch or she accidentally squirts herself with the hose or her husband walks on the freshly mopped floor with muddy boots.